Correctness Verification of Neural Networks: Case Studies

 Figure \ref{fig:schematics} presents a schematic of how we apply \textit{Tiler} to this problem.
 Tiles are constructed by dividing $\mathcal{S}$ on $(\delta,\theta)$ into a grid of equal-sized rectangles with length $a$ and width $b$.
 Each cell in the grid is then $\mathcal{S}_i = \{s_{\delta,\theta} | \delta \in [\delta_1^i, \delta_2^i], \theta \in [\theta_1^i, \theta_2^i]\}$, with $\delta_2^i - \delta_1^i = a$ and $\theta_2^i - \theta_1^i = b$.
 Each tile $\mathcal{X}_i$ is the set of images that can be observed from $\mathcal{S}_i$.
 The ground truth bounds can be naturally obtained from $\mathcal{S}_i$: for $\delta$, $l_i = \delta_1^i$ and $u_i = \delta_2^i$; for $\theta$, $l_i = \theta_1^i$ and $u_i = \theta_2^i$.

 We next encapsulate each tile $\mathcal{X}_i$ with an $l_{\infty}$-norm ball $\mathcal{B}_i$ by computing, for each pixel, the range of possible values it can take within the tile.
-A tile in this example corresponds to images taken with camera position in a local range $\delta \in [\delta_1, \delta_2]$, $\theta \in [\theta_1,\theta_2]$.
-For pixels in the upper half of the image, their values will always be the intensity of the sky.
-For each pixel in the lower half of the image, if we trace the intersection point between the projection ray of this pixel and the road plane, it will sweep over a closed region as the camera position varies in the $\delta$-$\theta$ cell.
-The range of possible values for that pixel is then determined by the range of intensities in that region.
-In this example, there is an efficient way of computing the range of intensities in the region of sweep.
-Since the intensities on the road plane only vary with $\mathrm{x}$, it suffices to find the span on $\mathrm{x}$ for the region.
-The extrema on $\mathrm{x}$ can only be achieved at: 1) the four corners of the $\delta$-$\theta$ cell; 2) the points on the two edges $\delta=\delta_1$ and $\delta=\delta_2$ where $\theta$ makes the ray of that pixel perpendicular to the $y$ axis (if that $\theta$ is contained in $[\theta_1,\theta_2]$).
-Therefore, by computing the location of these critical points, we can obtain the range of $\mathrm{x}$.
-We can then obtain the range of intensities covered in the region of sweep, which will give the range of pixel values.
+As the camera position varies in a cell $\mathcal{S}_i$, the intersection point between the ray from the pixel and the scene sweeps over a region in the scene.
+The range of intensity values in that region determines the range of values for that pixel.
+We compute this region for each pixel, then find the pixel value range (see Appendix \ref{sec:compute-range} for more details on this method).
 The resulting $\mathcal{B}_i$ is an $l_{\infty}$-norm ball in the image space covering $\mathcal{X}_i$, represented by 32$\times$32 pixel-wise ranges.

-To solve the range of outputs of the ConvNet for inputs in the $l_{\infty}$-norm ball, we adopt the approach from \cite{tjeng2019}.
-They formulate the robustness verification problem as mixed integer linear program (MILP), by expressing the network computations and input constraints as linear or integer constraints.
-Presolving on ReLU stability and progressive bound tightening are used to improve efficiency.
+To solve the range of outputs of the ConvNet for inputs in the $l_{\infty}$-norm ball, we adopt the MILP-based approach from \cite{tjeng2019} (Appendix \ref{sec:milp}).
 We adopt the same formulation but change the MILP objectives.
 For each $l_{\infty}$-norm ball, we solve 4 optimization problems: maximizing and minimizing the output entry for $\delta$, and another two for $\theta$.
-To speed up solving, we reuse the results from presolving across the 4 optimization problems of the same tile (they share the same input constraints and thus the same bounds on the internal variables of the network).
-Denote the optimized objectives we obtain as $\delta_{min}^i$, $\delta_{max}^i$, $\theta_{min}^i$, $\theta_{max}^i$.
+Denote the objectives solved as $\delta_{min}^i$, $\delta_{max}^i$, $\theta_{min}^i$, $\theta_{max}^i$.

 We then use Equation \ref{eqn:regression-tile-error} to compute the error bounds for each tile: $e_{\delta}^i = \max (\delta_{max}^i - \delta_1^i, \delta_2^i - \delta_{min}^i)$, $e_{\theta}^i = \max (\theta_{max}^i - \theta_1^i, \theta_2^i - \theta_{min}^i)$. $e_{\delta}^i$ and $e_{\theta}^i$ give upper bounds on prediction error when the state of the world $s$ is in cell $\mathcal{S}_i$.
 These error bounds can later be used to compute global and local error bounds as in Equation \ref{eqn:regression-global} and \ref{eqn:regression-local}.